Places in London

 The world's most popular city destination

 They say size isn’t everything – but it helps.
-With a population of over 7.5 million, London is nothing if not a city of diversity.
-It has restaurants offering every type of cuisine imaginable, museums and galleries that are the envy of cities the world over, some of the most happening nightclubs and bars on the planet, and so much excitement to entertain the kids, you’ll be jealous.
-Over 25million visitors a year can’t be wrong.
+With a population of over 8.5 million, London is nothing if not a city of diversity.
+The city has restaurants offering every type of cuisine imaginable, the world’s leading museums and galleries, some of the planet’s hottest nightclubs and bars, and a multitude of unique family activities.
+Tens of millions of visitors a year can’t be wrong.

 Historic village, dating back to the 18th Century